HydrologyFrankfurt/ReWaterGAP/docs/getting_started/index.rst

 Model Framework
 ---------------
-WaterGAP 2 is composed of global water use models, the linking model Groundwater-Surface Water Use (GWSWUSE), and the WaterGAP Global Hydrology Model (WGHM) (See Figure 1 ).
+WaterGAP 2 is composed of global water use models, the linking model Groundwater-Surface Water Use (GWSWUSE), and the WaterGAP Global Hydrology Model (WGHM) (see :ref:`Figure 1 <Figure1_framework>`).

-Five global water use models, including irrigation, calculate consumptive use (CU) and water withdrawal use (WU) (22d paper).
-Consumptive water use refers to the part of the withdrawn (or abstracted) water that evapotranspirates during use (22d paper).
+Five global water use models, including irrigation, calculate consumptive use (CU) and water withdrawal use (WU) [1]_.
+Consumptive water use refers to the part of the withdrawn (or abstracted) water that evapotranspirates during use [1]_.

-GWSWUSE distinguishes water use from groundwater and surface water, generating monthly time series of net abstractions (NApot,s and NApot,g) from the two sources (22d paper).
+GWSWUSE distinguishes water use from groundwater and surface water, generating monthly time series of net abstractions (NApot,s and NApot,g) from the two sources [1]_.
 These time series are input into the WGHM, impacting daily water flows and storages globally.
-For a detailed information on the WaterGap Framework see: https://gmd.copernicus.org/articles/14/1037/2021/#section2).
+For a detailed information on the WaterGap Framework see the `associated publication <https://gmd.copernicus.org/articles/14/1037/2021/#section2>`__.

+.. _Figure1_framework:

 <Figure 1 here>